KienVu2368/tabint/README.md

 ## Dataset

-Dataset can be bult by split method of SKlearn
+Dataset can be built by split method of SKlearn

 ```python